Danny Greene: Waterfront

 An unidentified ILA member would later recall about Greene, "He read On the Waterfront.
 He imagined himself a tough dock boss.
 But he was thirty years too late.
 He used workers to beat up union members who did not come in line, but he was never seen fighting himself.
-He was a spellbinding speaker and a good organizer."

 As a union organizer, Greene sometimes declared work stoppages, as frequently as 25 per day, to demonstrate to company owners his authority on the docks.
 On one occasion, he threatened to murder the two children of one owner, and the FBI put the man's house and family under protection.
 After Sam Marshall, an investigative reporter, collected affidavits that supported charges of extortion, Greene was exiled from the union and convicted of embezzlement.
 The conviction was later overturned on appeal.

 Rather than face a second trial, Greene pleaded guilty to the lesser charge of falsifying union records, was fined $10,000, and received a suspended sentence.
-Afterward, he did not pay the fine nor receive any prison time.

 After returning to his rackets, Greene met and befriended Teamsters boss Louis Triscaro, who introduced Greene to Jimmy Hoffa.
 After the friendly meeting, Hoffa later reportedly said to Triscaro, "Stay away from that guy.
 There's something wrong with him."

-Marty McCann, of the Organized Crime Division of the FBI, recruited Greene as an informant.
-Greene passed along information to the FBI and became a top-echelon confidential informant, but only that which suited his personal needs, and he would not hurt those close to him.
+According to Nancy Greene (Hegler), Greene was a bit like "Jekyll and Hyde" — a reference that lends insight upon his volatile personality.
+Eventually, Marty McCann, of the Organized Crime Division of the FBI, recruited Greene as an informant.
+Greene passed along information to the FBI and became a confidential informant.

-Greene's codename was "Mr. Patrick", a reflection on his Irish pride.
-It was his confirmation name and that of his beloved Irish saint.
+Greene's codename was "Mr. Patrick", a reflection of pride in his Irish heritage.

-Protected by his informant status, Greene increased his criminal activities.
-By 1964, the union members were fed up with Greene's behavior.

-The Plain Dealer began writing a nine-part investigative series about him.
-The series brought Greene unwanted attention from the U.S. Attorney, the Internal Revenue Service, the Labor Department, and the Cuyahoga County prosecutor.

 The ILA began its own investigation and soon removed Greene from office.
 Eventually, Greene was convicted in federal court of embezzling $11,500 in union funds and on two counts of falsifying records.
-The verdict was overturned by an appeals court, and federal prosecutors and Greene negotiated a settlement of Greene's guilty plea in exchange for two misdemeanor charges and a $10,000 fine, but he paid only a fraction of it.
+The verdict was overturned by an appeals court; federal prosecutors and Greene negotiated a settlement of Greene's guilty plea in exchange for two misdemeanor charges and a $10,000 fine, but he paid only a fraction of it.

+Family

+Greene was married twice.
+He was married to June Tears from 1953 to 1956.
+His second marriage was to Nancy Hegler from 1956 to 1960.
+He and Nancy had five children.

+In 2025, Greene's son Daniel Kelly served as a city councilman for the city of Cleveland.